7 Day Guitar Practice Routine #3 - Arpeggios

 You can tweak that out any way you like.
 They are a lot of fun, so happy shredding!

-These are really the meat & potatoes of my improvising tools.
+These are really the meat & potatoes of my improvising tools, in addition to just sounding great .
 Along with Modal scales, Diatonic 7th Arpeggios provide an excellent framework for improvising in just about any music style.

-They can sound a little jazzy or a little shreddy.
-Some can sound Bluesy.
-They just work everywhere and will give your solos a really sophisticated and focused sound.
-They sound cool without the cheesy “shred” stigma… in case you’re trying to avoid that. (ahem)
+They can sound a little jazzy or a little shreddy because of the note order.
+Furthermore, some can even sound Bluesy.
+They just work everywhere in addition to giving your solos a really sophisticated and focused sound.
+They sound cool without the cheesy “shred” stigma, just in case you’re trying to avoid that. (ahem)

-All we’re doing here is adding that 7th scale degree to the existing (1,3,5) arpeggios we did above.
+To explain in more detail, all we’re doing here is adding that 7th scale degree to the existing (1,3,5) arpeggios we did above.
 If it helps to make the association with modes, hey whatever works for you.
-You could think of it like this: (chord/arpeggio tones highlighted red)
+In other words, you could think of it like this. (chord/arpeggio tones highlighted red)

 1. C Ionian: C D E F G A B C – C Major 7